 - I’m one of the lucky ones who was loved deeply and unconditionally.
 That love propels me every day.

 - My husband watches over me and releases me when I can’t release myself.

 - He would be so proud of me and what I’ve accomplished since his death.

 - I can ask for his guidance when I need it.
 We might meet up in another dream in another place and time.

-When my day-to-day shit gets too heavy, I just need a minute to pull myself together.
-That usually means wandering off to a forgiving place where things made sense.
+When my day-to-day shit gets too heavy and I just need a minute to pull myself together, I’ll wander off to that forgiving place where things made sense.

 Widow Wrap Up

 The confusion that follows me around every day is part of my learning to adjust to a new reality.
 It’s really freaking hard to go from one reality to another completely different reality and expect it to be a smooth transition.